 For more information on 2nd year modules see here.

-Students on the 3rd year of their programme carry out a Research Methods Project and a Group Research Project (each with a credit value of 0.5), 3 core modules (each with a credit value of 0.5) and 3 further options (with a total credit value of 1.5).
-Students should normally select options from the range of CS Year 3 modules to ensure adequate preparation for advanced study.
-However students my choose one elective option, and this should be at an appropriate level.
-Core modules are:
+Students on the 3rd year of their programme take four core modules, two IEP minor modules (following on from the minor chosen in the second year of study), plus two further optional modules.
+Students should normally select options from the range of Computer Science Year 3 modules to ensure adequate preparation for advanced study.
+However students may choose one elective option, and this should be at an appropriate level.

 - COMP3004 - Computational Complexity (term 1)

 - COMP3095 - Research Methods (term 1)